 - 1. Before the defense version of the thesis is submitted (see III (4), below), students should consult with their primary advisers to find a third member outside of Econ/IBS for his/her committee.
 It is the responsibility of the student to contact the third committee member and confirm their willingness to act as a third reader.
-The third reader should be confirmed, and his/her name submitted to Leslie Yancich, no later than April 4th.
+The third reader should be confirmed, and his/her name submitted to Leslie Yancich, no later than April 3rd, 2026.
 In consultation with committee members and Leslie Yancich, the student must schedule a time for the thesis defense meeting during the final exam period. - 2.
-The student is responsible for delivering copies both hard copies and electronic copies of the thesis to the three committee members at least five (5) full days before the defense meeting.
-The defense presentations will be scheduled for <a href="https://doi.org/10.1007/jps.1
+The student is responsible for delivering copies both hard copies and electronic copies of the thesis to the three committee members at least five (5) full days before the defense

-- 3. The final version of the thesis that incorporates comments and corrections raised by committee members during the defense is due at the end of the final exam period (May 12th, 2025).
+- meeting.
+The defense presentations will be scheduled for April 30th (study day).
+An electronic copy shall also be sent electronically to Leslie Yancich. - 3.
+The final version of the thesis that incorporates comments and corrections raised by committee members during the defense is due at the end of the final exam period (May 12th, 2026).
 This final version of the thesis, satisfactory to the defense committee, is to be submitted to the Economics Department (see I (3), above). - 4.
 The student is responsible for making four bound copies (can be made at copy center) of the final copy of their thesis, and a fifth copy for the library which is to be submitted online through a library release form.
 This form will give the library permission to add the thesis to their collections.
-This form should also be submitted to Leslie Yancich.
 Of the four bound copies, one is for the economics department and the remaining three are for each of your advisers.
-These are due by May 12th, 2025. - 5.
+These are due by May 12th, 2026. - 5.
 The advisers need to approve the scheduling of the thesis defense.
-Leslie Yancich will coordinate the date, time and place with students once this is done. - 6.
+Leslie Yancich will coordinate the date, time and place with students.
+It is up to the student to work with their advisers directly to see what date/time will work. - 6.
 As the Senior Honors Thesis Coordinators, I will be the person who facilitates coordination with the procedures, including the dates described herein.
 For questions on econometric issues, see the Econ 99a TA or your primary or secondary adviser.